bpj/PRA/README.md

 1. The description and documentation of the system itself and for its secondary goal of collecting information on existing scholarly and bibliographic romanization practices.
 Eventually a separate website for this purpose will be set up.

-2. Software to assist the documentation and management of the system itself as well as to aid in the creation and use of romaanizations using the system.
+2. Software to assist the documentation and management of the system itself as well as to aid in the creation and use of romanizations using the system.

 Currently this [GitHub repository][] serves both purposes as it contains both the data and software for use in the codification and documentation of PRA.